MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 Great!
 We have created the first valid post!

-There's another detail regarding the photo upload, that we need to take care of.
-Apps on iOS get suspended very soon after a user closes the app.
+There's another detail regarding the photo upload, that we need to take care of. **Apps on iOS get suspended very soon after a user closes the app**.
 If you have long-running tasks in your app, these will be cancelled as soon as the app gets suspended.

 To avoid this issue, Apple provides an API that allows us to request some extra time to finish up tasks that started before the app got suspended.
 We're going to set up such a task for our photo upload.
 That way an ongoing photo upload will be continued in case a user closes our app.

-#Requesting a long running background task
+#Requesting a Long Running Background Task

 Let's request some extra time for our photo upload.

-<div class="action"></div>
+> [action]
 Extend the `uploadPost` method to look as following:
+>
     func uploadPost() {
       let imageData = UIImageJPEGRepresentation(image, 0.8)
       let imageFile = PFFile(data: imageData)
+>
       // 1
       photoUploadTask = UIApplication.sharedApplication().beginBackgroundTaskWithExpirationHandler { () -> Void in
         UIApplication.sharedApplication().endBackgroundTask(self.photoUploadTask!)
       }
+>
       // 2
       imageFile.saveInBackgroundWithBlock { (success: Bool, error: NSError?) -> Void in
         // 3
         UIApplication.sharedApplication().endBackgroundTask(self.photoUploadTask!)
       }
+>
       // any uploaded post should be associated with the current user user = PFUser.currentUser()
       self.imageFile = imageFile